bireme/iahx_sitemap/README.txt

 sudo apt-get install python-pip sudo pip install requests

+3) Install tidy - tool to check HTML and XML files HTML e XML sudo apt-get install tidy

-3) Go to a suitable installation directory and check out the application source:
+4) Go to a suitable installation directory and check out the application source:
 ~/IAHX_Sitemaps $ git clone https://github.com/bireme/iahx_sitemap.git

-4) Give execute permission to the following files cd ~/IAHX_Sitemaps chmod 775 bin/activate
+5) Give execute permission to the following files cd ~/IAHX_Sitemaps chmod 775 bin/activate
 chmod 775 iahx_sitemap/sitemap.sh
 chmod 775 iahx_sitemap/tpl/2-XMLs.sh
 chmod 775 iahx_sitemap/tpl/createSitemap.sh

-5) Configuration for your iAHx
+6) Configuration for your iAHx
 Edit the file below and set as your environment ~/IAHX_Sitemaps/iahx_sitemap/tpl/getConfig.inc

-6) Running the application
+7) Running the application
 cd ~/IAHX_Sitemaps/iahx_sitemap
 ./sitemap.sh

-7) Results
+8) Results
 cd ~/IAHX_Sitemaps/iahx_sitemap/sitemap

 The result should be copied to a public area of your website, and then the link should be